yishak621/yishak621/README.md

-Hi there . this is my new git account, I'm Yishak Abrham 👋 I'm a  web developer with 6+ years of experience in building modern and responsive web applications.
+Hi there . this is my new Github account, I'm Yishak Abrham 👋 I'm a  web developer with 6+ years of experience in building modern and responsive web applications.
 I specialize in React with Redux , Next.js,React.js,Node.js and have a strong understanding of UI/UX principles.

 What I'm working on